0LNetworkCommunity/libra-archive-mirrors/README.md

 # Libra Archive Mirror
 Publicly Accessible Libra Archives provided by community members.
 All archives should be accessible by common S3 compatible storage tools (e.g. AWS cli, `rclone`);

+## Contents
+1. `archive-node-databases`: node db backups (the files saved on disk) for end state of v5, v6, and ongoing for v7 network.
+2. `epoch-archive`: archive of the github repo for daily backup files in formats of v6 and v7
+3. `v5-json-transactions` transactions as saved by the v5 explorer.

 # Quick Start
 Examples using `rclone` https://rclone.org/